-Youth & Community Development Through Rites of Passage is the phrase we originated and use to name a specific orientation to rites of passage.
-For more than 50 years we have explored, experienced and engaged over a million youth, adults and community members in this design for rites of passage as a way to promote healthy youth development while strengthening communities all over the world.
+Youth & Community Development through rites of passage is the phrase we originated and use to name our orientation to rites of passage.
+For almost 50 years we have explored, experienced and engaged individuals and communities in rites of passage as a way to promote healthy youth development while strengthening communities.
 We believe that all things are related and there needs to be reciprocity between youth and community development.

 Understanding the multiple challenges of youth and community development in contemporary society requires that we see the “big picture”.
 Most "programs" focus on just one or two isolated “problems”, which are only a part of the big picture.
 Our work is unique in that it focuses on youth and community development, which is viewed as reciprocal and through the perspective and practice of rites of passage promotes healthy youth development and a sense of belonging that strengthens a community.